-e right to provoke, o end, and shock lies at the core of the First Amendment. is is particularly so on college campuses.
+The right to provoke, offend, and shock lies at the core of the First Amendment.
+This is particularly so on college campuses.
 Intellectual advancement has traditionally progressed through discord and dissent, as a diversity of views ensures that ideas survive because they are correct, not because they are popular.